billyant24/nest-template-redis-auth/README.md

 ## Description

-Nest [Nest](https://github.com/nestjs/nest) framework TypeScript starter template.
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter template.

 This template use REST API concept.
 The flow of simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Create, Read, Update and Delete) applications can be described using the following steps: